 - If you open up your Google Chrome tab and click on your account, you'd instantly see the familiar green-blue-yellow triangle of the Google Drive icon.

-- Or if you're an iPhone user, you're probably well-acquainted with iCloud.
+- Or if you're an iPhone user, you're probably well-acquainted with iCloud cloud storage.

 - And, let's not forget about DropBox―a throwback to the huge amount of readings and presentations saved during the good old university days.